mohamedsamiromar/mohamedsamiromar/README.md

 # 💫 About Me:
-🔭 I’m currently working on yumealz<br>🌱
+🔭 I’m currently working on munjiz<br>🌱
 I’m currently learning Blockchain technologies<br>🚀 I’m looking to collaborate on Django projects<br>💬
 Ask me about anything on Twitter @Mohamed46953613<br>📫